Cristina Grasseni

 On February 15th 2008, at the premises of the Bassetti Foundation in Milan, the sociologist of science Brian Wynne opened the seminar chaired by Piero Bassetti and Mariachiara Tallacchini about the report for the European Commission, Taking European Society Seriously (2007), now translated in Italian under the auspices of the Bassetti Foundation (Scienza e Governance.
 La società europea della conoscenza presa sul serio.
 Rubbettino, 2008).
 What follows is my own reconstruction of the main arguments and issues raised at the seminar. - More More

-Posted by Redazione FGB on February 27, 2008 1:19 PM.
-Permalink
+by Redazione FGB, 27 February 2008 Permalink

 the sociologist of science Brian Wynne opened the seminar chaired by Piero Bassetti and Mariachiara Tallacchini

-Categories: responsibility
+Categories responsibility

 How to map complex issues?